Samad0777/Satatic-sites/README.md

-# frontend-portfolio
+# Static webpage of a Cafe
-A personal portfolio of frontend projects.
-Showcasing skills in HTML, CSS, Tailwind CSS, and vanilla JavaScript.
+A personal portfolio of frontend Static webpage of a cafe shop.
+ Showcasing skills in HTML, CSS, Tailwind CSS, and vanilla JavaScript and responsive design.